junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 *That's the better days.* Cas answers through thought.

 "God, I'm sorry."
-Dean says, "What's a bad day like?"
+A sigh slips out of Dean, "What's a bad day like?"

-Cas stays quiet, but as if an answer, the view shifts.
+Cas stays quiet, but as if an answer, the view shifts again.
 The hospital dissolves into a library, a beautiful, ancient library that Dean has only seen in the most fancy movie scenes.
-The arched ceilings are so tall that as if they are the sky, the corridors are long and wide, and there are countless bookshelves with beautiful delicately carved markings and decorations like the tall pillars of ancient cathedrals from Roman era.
-And then there are the books, the books that Dean imagines should all have been kept neatly on the shelves, indexed and illustrated, carefully sorted and placed.
+The arched ceilings are so tall that as if they are the sky, the corridors are long and wide, and there are countless bookshelves with beautiful delicately carved markings and decorations soaring toward the ceiling like the tall pillars of ancient cathedrals from Roman era.
+And then there are so many books, books that Dean imagines should all have been kept neatly on the shelves, indexed and illustrated, carefully sorted and placed.
 Except, they are not.

 The library is a post-tornado mess.
-The remnant of the beauty and grand of the place remains, but the books are so scattered that Dean doesn't know if there is a place he can step on without accidentally treading on the books.
+The remnant of the beauty and grand of the place remains, but the books are so scattered that Dean doesn't know if there is a place he can step on without accidentally treading on the scattered pages.
 The pages are torn and mixed, the beautifully carved glistening covers lay around everywhere on the ground.
-The shelves are disoriented as well, only those on his close vicinity standing in roughly parallel, further down the corridor, many of them are pushed down to the floor, the remaining standing ones are crossed left and right.
-The whole place is more like a rumpled sea of random pages than a library now.
+The shelves are disoriented as well, only those on his close vicinity standing in roughly parallel, further down the corridor, many of them are pushed down to the floor, the remaining standing ones are crossed left and right, as if someone has been working on fixing them, but only managed to straighten the very few at the beginning of the wreck, there are still so much more to go.
+The whole place is more like a rumpled sea of random pages than a library, piling on the ground, some flying in the air.
+The shelves empty.

 But when Dean looks closely, he notices the shelves are not all empty.
-The ones closest to him, some books have been reassembled and placed back on to the racks.
-The covers and pages are still visibly worn out, but they remain stand on the edge of each rack. *Survivors of the tornado?
+The ones closest to him, the few that are straightened and put back to place, some books have been reassembled and placed back on to the racks.
+The covers and pages are still visibly torn out, but they remain stand on the edge of each rack. *Survivors of the tornado?
 Maybe?* Dean thinks, finding it a comfort to see there are remaining books on the shelves, that the place is not completely ruined.

-"Where is this place?"
+"What's this place?"
 Dean asks.
 Cas doesn't answer.

 Instead, Dean finds his body kneel down to the floor, reaching for a page -- not *his* body, Dean mentally corrects himself, it's Cas's memory, it's Cas's body now.
-His fingers touch a page closest to him, and he starts reading it.
-There is an illustration of a cat on the page, a lazy tabby lies on the page, holding its tongue out, long and pink, staring at him.
-The text below reads "*Sharp spines or papillae can be found in a cat's tongue, there are five types of papillae...*" along with some other notes and explanations.
+His fingers touch a page closest to him, and his eyes start reading it.
+There is an illustration of a cat on the page, a lazy tabby lying on the page, holding its tongue out, long and pink, staring at him.
+The text below reads "*Sharp spines or papillae can be found in a cat's tongue, there are five types of papillae...*" along with some other notes and facts about cats.

 His finger turns the page over.
-On the back side, it is a different section about some other knowledge of cat, and it starts talking about "*Felines, especially domestic cats, are well known for having penile spines, which is needed to stimulate the female cat into ovulation...*"
+On the back side, it is a different section about some other knowledge of cats, and it starts talking about "*Felines, especially domestic cats, are well known for having penile spines, which is needed to stimulate the female cat into ovulation...*"

-He hears a low sigh in his throat, fingers touching the word "female cat" and his voice saying "*I know for a fact the females were not consulted about that.*"
+He hears a low sigh in his throat, fingers touching the word "female cat" and his voice saying "*I know for a fact the females were not consulted about that.*" The vision shifts between the library and hospital briefly as the voice comes through, like the owner of the voice is talking to someone in the different place.
+The view from the hospital is more like a translucent ripple overlay, but Dean sees a glimpse of himself and Sam standing, face worried and annoyed.

+The view focuses back to the library.
 His body stands up, and puts the page inside one of the books on the shelf to the right of him.
-The cover says "*Anatomy of the Cat*", and it's about half the thickness as the book is supposed to be, all the pages loosen.
+The cover says "*Anatomy of the Cat*", and it's about half the thickness as the book is supposed to be, according to the spine width, all the pages loosen.
 And with a glance, Dean realizes all the other books on the shelves are all in a similar condition -- worn, torn, pages loosen, but Cas is putting them back in.

-Cas walks back to the pile of the books that is mountain high, and picks another page.
+Cas walks back to the pile of the books that is mountain high, and reaches down to pick another page.
 This one has some monkeys dancing around a bonfire, as if singing and talking, as if highly intelligent, just like... oh, not monkeys, that's the primal human beings.
 Dean glances at the note, which says something about Neanderthals and their poetries and rituals.
 Dean finds his head dizzy again.
-Cas, in this memory, in his body, just stands up from the floor, walks over to the shelf, and puts the page into a different book on a different shelf, that says "*Human Evolution*".
+Cas, in this memory, in his body, just straightens up from the floor, walks over to the shelves, and puts the page into a different book on a different shelf, that says "*Human Evolution*".
 And he goes back to pick the next page.

 The realization weighs on his chest so heavy that Dean fears his ribs might get crushed the next minute.
 He wants to raise his hand to catch his own chest, but the body feels fine, the breathing is normal.
-The body is still following, replaying the movement from the memory, like a pre-configured robot.
+The body is still following and replaying the movement from the memory, like a pre-configured robot.

 The random comments here and there.
 The pieces of knowledge and the glints of attention. "*Did you know that a cat's penis is sharply barbed along its shaft?*" "*I was backing the Neanderthals because their poetry was... just amazing.
 It's in perfect tune with the spheres.
 You guys ate the apple, invented pants.*" The Cas in the hospital, smiling at him, holding a finger saying "Pull it", and start talking about cats and dogs and monkeys and bees...